YutingJi894/learning-about-version-control/README.md

 # Learning about Version Control
 - created by Yuting Ji

-Solving merge conflicts is easy!
+Solving merge conflicts is soooooo hard!